22. Parametric Surfaces and Surface Integrals

 In space, \(\mathbb{R}^3\), the geometrical domains on which we can integrate are curves, surfaces and regions.

 We have studied how to integrate on all of these geometric domains except surfaces.
 That is the topic of this chapter.
-In some ways parametric surfaces behave like parametric curves and in some ways like curvilinear coordinate systems.
+In some ways parametric surfaces behave like parametric curves but in most ways they generalize 2D curvilinear coordinate systems.

 Position